From Broadway to EPCOT: A Theatre Fan’s Guide to Festival of the Arts

 The grand finale of your day should absolutely be grabbing a seat to watch the DISNEY ON BROADWAY Concert Series, taking place each evening at the America Gardens Theatre in the American Adventure pavilion.

 Here, you’ll enjoy soaring show tunes sung by some of Disney on Broadway’s biggest and brightest stars, including original Broadway cast members from Aladdin, The Little Mermaid, TARZAN, Beauty and the Beast, and Mary Poppins.
-We’ve already revealed this year’s full lineup of performers, and it is full of talent!
+We’ve already revealed this year’s lineup of performers, and it is full of talent!

 EPCOT Broadway Series Performers Announced for 2026 Festival of the Arts Dining Package